cnaak/blindex.typ/README.md

-# Blindex: Index-making of Biblical literature citations in Typst
+# Blindex: index-making of Biblical literature citations in Typst

-Blindex (`blindex:0.1.0`) is a Typst package specifically designed for the generation of indices of Biblical literature citations in documents.
+Blindex (`blindex:0.2.0`) is a Typst package specifically designed for the generation of indices of Biblical literature citations in documents.
 Target audience includes theologians and authors of documents that frequently cite biblical literature.